 Module code: ENGL001

-Sustainability is an extremely broad area, covering issues from, for example, biodiversity, food, and energy, to matters such as legal, regulatory and corporate management, and also encompassing social aspects, such as how we can change behaviours.
+Sustainability is an extremely broad topic area, covering issues ranging from biodiversity, food, and energy to matters such as legal, regulatory and corporate management, and also encompassing social aspects, such as how we can change behaviours.

-The module covers key aspects to give students a wide overview of the cross-disciplinary challenges of sustainability.
+This module covers key aspects to give students a wide overview of the cross-disciplinary challenges of sustainability and how we may communicate such issues.
 The coherency of the course is achieved by considering how each issue may affect a case study family.

 Number of Credits: 15